Vizzuality/sql2gee/docs/source/gettingstarted.rst

             [13249.2, 2731.4980392156863],
             [14137.099999999999, 465.0]]}

-*n.b.* If the band names of an image are unknown, you may either 1) use integer values as an index (i.e. instead of entering `B2` in the previous example) you may have simply entered 2), or, alternatively, you may find the keys of the bands (band names) via a separate query to the image using ST_METADATA(), as shown below.
+If the band names of an image are unknown, you may use integer values as an index: E.g. instead of entering `B2` in the previous example you could have entered the integer `2`.
+Alternatively, you may discover the keys of the bands (band names) via a separate query to the image using ST_METADATA(), as shown below.

 .. code-block:: python
    :linenos: